BrianRamsay/conway-display/README.md

     #O Author/Originator. e.g., Richard K Guy
     #C Pattern information. e.g., The smallest, most common, and first discovered spaceship.
 Diagonal, has period 4 and speed c/4.
     #C Multiple #C lines are ok.
+	#X designate a starting x and/or y for the pattern. e.g., x = 1, y= 1
     x = 3, y = 3, rule = B3/S23 # specify the extent of the pattern.
-Helps determine initial placement and fit in the matrix. bob$2bo$3o!
+Helps determine initial placement and fit in the matrix.
+Pattern will be centered if no #X is given. bob$2bo$3o!